Home » Alcohol and Controlled Substances

 18 U.S.C.
 922(g)

-Ineligibility to receive or purchase a firearm.
+Ineligibility to receive or purchase a firearm or ammunition.

 Revocation of certain federal licenses and benefits, e.g., pilot licenses, public housing tenancy, are vested within the authorities of individual federal agencies.
 Violations of federal trafficking laws that involve either (1) distribution or possession of controlled substances at or near a school or University campus, or (2) distribution of controlled substances to persons under twenty-one (21) years of age, incur doubled penalties under federal law.
 (See chart: Federal Trafficking Penalties.)